ESOOOOOOOO/ChatViaOpenRouter/README.md

 #### 1) Get OpenRouter API Key
 - Visit the official OpenRouter website: [https://openrouter.ai/](https://openrouter.ai/)
 - Sign up and obtain your **API Key** (Alipay supported).
 - 💡 Even if you don’t top up, you can directly use all available **free models**.
+- ⚡ Or simply click **“Get Free API Key”** in the app to instantly receive a key for free models.

 #### 2) Download & Install
 - Grab the installer for Windows from **Releases** (tiny size, fast startup).